tsevasa/infinite-chess-notation/Usage.md

 ## Main functions
 The program has the following main functions:
 - `LongToShort_Format(longformat, compact_moves = 0, make_new_lines = true)` : Given a JSON, this method returns the corresponding position or game in short notation as a string by transforming every JSON entry into its corresponding representation in short format and concatenating them.
-The method can handle both the usual `moves` format as well as the expanded legacy format.
 The optional argument `compact_moves` specifies whether the moves outputted are in compact format or expanded (0: least compact, 1: moderately compact, 2: most compact).
 The optional argument `make_new_lines` specifies whether line breaks should be used at all in the string.
 - `ShortToLong_Format(shortformat)` : Given a string, this method returns an equivalent JSON in long format.
 The method recognizes all optional arguments in the string with regular expressions, i.e. their order does not matter as long as they are formatted correctly.
 - There are a handful of further auxiliary methods that are well documented in the code.